grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 ## Online Markdown Editors and GitHub Pages

-When starting out with Jekyll and GitHub Pages with blogging, I thought I'd want to do all my writing directly in a markdown editor.
-This has a few appealing aspects:
+When I started blogging with Jekyll and GitHub Pages, I set out to find a markdown editor in which to do my writing and publishing.
+I was motivated by the following factors:
-1. All posts have to be formatted in markdown to be rendered for this blog
+1. Jekyll posts have to be formatted in markdown,
 2. Many markdown editors offer direct integration with GitHub, with Pages sites in mind.

 Using a markdown editor is a great way to draft and publish blog posts for a Jekyll + GitHub Pages site.
 I'm not fluent in markdown syntax -- the language for formatting text in these documents, with headers, sections, and so on -- and neither do I want to be.
 And beyond markdown I want to avoid technical details like formatting pages, making git commits, managing folders with drafts, etc.